Allium aflatunense

 Allium aflatunense is a species of plant in the amaryllis family, native to Kazakhstan and Kyrgyzstan in Central Asia.
-It is commonly grown as a garden plant in other regions.
+In other regions, it is commonly grown as a garden plant.

 Description

 Allium aflatunense is a 36 in tall bulbous perennial plant with basal, straplike leaves, and hollow, slightly ribbed scapes (flower stems).
 The flower heads are dense, globular umbels, about 10 cm across, made up of numerous star-shaped, purplish-pink flowers.
 It flowers in May and June, with seeds ripening in August.
 It is commonly sold as a bulb.

 A. aflatunense is often confused with A. hollandicum.

 Cultivation

 Allium aflatunense is generally hardy in USDA zones 4–8.
 The plant is suitable for use as a cut flower.
 While it prefers alkaline soil, it can tolerate poor soil conditions, as well as part shade (though it does best in full sun).